Jocotepec: History

 The municipality of Jocotepec has a large variety of trees and plants, mostly located inside garden walls.
 The main plaza is surrounded by greenery, making it very inviting.

 Vegetation is composed mainly of jacaranda, galeana, hule, pine, roble, cazuarina, mesquite, guamuchil, chaparrale, and encino.
 Fruit trees such as mango, avocado, lime, lemon and orange are also abundant.

 In North Jocotepec, acacia, huizache and palo-bobos predominate, while in the south (lake) side, there are a few sauce trees and sabinos.
-A large farm grows raspberries for export.
+Driscoll's grows strawberries, blackberries, and raspberries for export.
 Fields of corn and chayote are very common in this area.

 Products of Jocotepec are mainly wool carpets in typical weaves and many colors, and the traditional serapes of this village.
 Another important industry is the fabrication of tiles, ready-made or made to the client's design.
 Wood and forged iron furniture can also be made to order.
 A large sweater factory is expected to soon start exporting.
 Recently, painting and music have been given a boost by local organizations promoting cultural events.

 Jocotepec has two religious protectors: Nuestro Señor del Monte and Nuestro Señor del Guaje.
 A Fiesta Patronal (a religious celebration of these protectors) is held early in January.
 It lasts two weeks, and honors the first patron, the Lord of the Mountain, with daily masses, dances, cockfights, bullfights, parades and fireworks.
 Another fiesta, later in the year, honors Nuestro Señor del Guaje, but on a smaller scale.

 The town has several sport recreation centers, two banks, and two gas stations.